vitorlinsbinski/devstore/README.md

 ## Features

-### 1. Add product to cart
+### 1. Add a product to cart

-When you are on the product page, there's a button to add the current product to cart.
+When you are on the product page, there's a button to add the current product to the cart.

 ### 2. Search for a product